-Notes to the Separate Financial Statements for the year ended at 31 December 2024
+Notes to the Separate Financial Statements for the three months ended at 31 March 2025

 - The Judgments and Estimates are reviewed Annually.
 Review of estimates are recognized prospectively. - Changes to accounting estimates are recognized in the period in which the estimate changes if the change affects only that period or in the period of the change or future periods if the change affects both current and future periods.